 We, of course, love our behavior rewards system.
 However, if your school or district requires or utilizes a different system, no worries: use that one.

 This curriculum is meant to ease your worries and lighten your load, so make any changes/swaps that you deem necessary.
 These are just additional tools for your plentiful toolbox.

 9. Behavior processing packet

 Now with students who struggle with behavior and managing their emotions, it is likely that at some point they may break the rules and/or make some regrettable choices.
 We highly recommend checking out our amazing behavior processing packet!

 For just $1, this incredible packet is perfect for helping students process their own actions and decisions.
-It can be done in a time out space, office, or even outside (weather permitting).
+It can be done in a time-out space, office, or even outside (weather permitting).

-It provides choices for students to determine how they’d like to explore their actions and helps them to develop greater understanding of why they made those choices and how to make more positive ones in the future.
+It provides choices for students to determine how they’d like to explore their actions and helps them to develop a greater understanding of why they made those choices and how to make more positive ones in the future.

 Behavior is always communication.
 This packet can help students translate their own behavior and make it work better for them to reach their own goals.

 Each month, no matter the theme includes mindfulness activities and gratitude practices.
 This is because both have numerous benefits for educators and students.